On the Theory of Continual Learning with Gradient Descent for Neural Networks: Introduction

 \subsection{Motivation}

-Gradient-based methods are the primary approach for training neural networks.
-In recent years, research in learning theory has shown that neural networks can efficiently learn various data classes using empirical risk minimization (ERM) methods.
-In many real-world settings, data arrive sequentially in a non-stationary manner, requiring the learner to maintain performance on past tasks while acquiring new capabilities.
+Gradient-based methods are the dominant paradigm for training neural networks, and recent advances in learning theory have shown that such models can efficiently learn a wide range of data distributions through empirical risk minimization (ERM).
+However, in many real-world applications, data are not presented all at once but arrive sequentially in a non-stationary fashion, requiring the learner to maintain performance on past tasks while acquiring new capabilities.
 In such cases, a learning model must be continually learnable, meaning it should retain previously acquired knowledge when trained on new tasks.
 On the other hand, various learning systems, including deep learning architectures, can be prone to \emph{catastrophic forgetting}, that is, updating a model on new data causes a dramatic drop in performance on previously learned tasks \cite{catastrophic_MCCLOSKEY,goodfellow2013empirical}.
-The goal of continual (lifelong) learning is to develop models and methods that, even without retraining on old data, experience minimal forgetting when incorporating new information.
+The goal of continual (lifelong) learning is to experience minimal forgetting when incorporating new information, even without retraining on old data.

-Despite deep learning's ubiquity, characterizing the power and limitations of neural networks is still an ongoing research direction.
-While several recent works aim to understand the power of gradient descent (GD) for training neural networks with stylized data distributions, these works are still limited to single-task scenarios (for some examples see \cite{du2019gradient,Bartlett2021DeepLA,abbe2022merged}).
-However, the strengths and limitations of gradient descent in continual learning remain largely unexplored.